-Every week, Richard Cobbett rolls the dice to bring you an obscure slice of gaming history, from lost gems to weapons grade atrocities.
+From 2010 to 2014 Richard Cobbett wrote Crapshoot, a column about rolling the dice to bring random obscure games back into the light.
 This week, is it possible to follow the letter of the law when you don't even recognise the letters?
 Luckily, turns out everyone speaks 'gun'.

 I'm almost positive this will not prove to be a problem.

-As a demonstration of Georgia's historically-not-so-finest , it's... a little unimpressive, isn't it?
+As a demonstration of Georgia's historically-not-so-finest, it's a little unimpressive.
 Their response to a threat is to start shooting wildly in a public area, and of an entire group of them, exactly one ends up saving the day.
 No, the lady cop doesn't follow him in.
 He goes through that grate, emerges in a toilet, and from that point goes full Terminator until all the crime is gone.
 All the crime.

-Given that this is an official thing, this is a seriously scrappy UDK game - not bad models and textures, even if at least one has a dubious origin - but with no niceties whatsoever.
+Given that this is an official thing, this is a seriously scrappy UDK game—not bad models and textures—but with no niceties whatsoever.
 There isn't even a death sequence.
 Die, and the game just ends on a menu.
 As for how it plays?
 Well...

 No, no, just teasing because of the blatant theft of the Mass Effect conversation wheel.
 The local bad guy (I assume) isn't a Reaper here to harvest the flesh of the Earth.
 That would be ridiculous.